Menu Close

 October 15

-We held all three Co-Design events at Farview Park.
-At the first two events, Shawn Lewis of the Minneapolis Parks Foundation led the interns, students and community on a walk in the nearby neighborhood.
-Afterwards, the group shared a meal and gathered for a collaborative design session.
-This first session addressed what the neighborhood should be like, good existing conditions, what could be changed, and what could be added.
+At the first event, Shawn Lewis of the Minneapolis Parks Foundation led the interns, students and community on a walk in the nearby neighborhood.
+Afterwards, the group shared a meal, heard speakers and gathered for

 The final celebration in December was an opportunity to present the completed work of the interns and students.